return42/sphkerneldoc/linux_src_doc/net/dns_resolver/dns_query_c.rst

         Request options (or NULL if no options)

     :param char \*\*_result:
-        Where to place the returned data.
+        Where to place the returned data (or NULL)

     :param time64_t \*_expiry:
         Where to store the result expiry time (or NULL)